May 2021 - May 2022

 The Shiants are an important nesting ground.
 When observing the birds please keep your distance so that they're not disturbed.
 You must not touch their nests or eggs.

-The Crowdfunder went live from May 1st until May 22nd to raise £100,000 (stretch) for the full end to end project to improve the existing bothy and to build the new ones.
+The Crowdfunder will go live in late August into early September to raise £100,000 (stretch) for the full end to end project to improve the existing bothy and to build the new ones.
 Monies raised from the campaign will be exchanges for gifts ranging from t-shirts to week long stays on the island.

 If you would like to keep updated on the launch of the campaign and stay in the new bothies please register your interest below.